mlg87/pr-reviewer-slack-notify-action/README.md

 4. Once all required checks pass, it notifies the reviewers in Slack
 5. If checks don't pass within the timeout period (30 minutes by default), no notification is sent

+**Critical Workflow Triggers**:

+The workflow **must** include `check_suite` and `workflow_run` triggers to function correctly:
+- Without these triggers, if your checks take longer than the polling timeout, the action won't re-run
+- The `check_suite: completed` trigger ensures the action re-runs when GitHub check suites finish
+- The `workflow_run: completed` trigger ensures the action re-runs when your PR check workflows complete
+- Together, these allow the action to notify reviewers as soon as checks pass, even if they take longer than one workflow run

 **Important Notes**:

 - Only **required** checks block notification - non-required checks that fail won't prevent notifications
 - Use the `concurrency` group in your workflow to prevent duplicate runs
 - Reviewers should be assigned before opening the PR or converting from draft
 - The action tracks state in PR comments to prevent duplicate notifications
+- Make sure to replace `"Your PR Checks Workflow Name"` in the `workflow_run` trigger with your actual workflow name

 ## Migrating from v8.x to v9.0.0